No Tags Found!

 From India, Kannur

-How tough is to convince conciliation machinery when ID case is pending in courts is known to HR community.
-Only genuine cases is tried for misconduct.
-Enquiry with loopholes lack credibility
+How tough is it to convince the conciliation machinery when an ID case is pending in courts is known to the HR community.
+Only genuine cases are tried for misconduct.
+Enquiries with loopholes lack credibility.

 From India, Chennai